almenke/laravelapihelp/README.md

     });
  ~~~~

-3. The think that I got caught on and burned a lot of time is in all the examples that I saw, everyone was prefixing with api/v1 or api/.
+3. The thing that I got caught on and burned a lot of time is in all the examples that I saw, everyone was prefixing with api/v1 or api/.
 Since Laravel 5.3 has the api.php route file, this is not necessary because laravel already routes all the api prefixes to the api.php route file.
 4. One final note.
-If you are going to use the same controllers and repository providers, etc. in your API calls that you use in your web application then you will need to constantly check how you were called and reroute or send back json appropriately.
+If you are going to use the same controllers and repository providers, etc. in your API calls that you use in your web application then you will need to constantly check how you were called and reroute or send back json appropriately just like we had to do in our login method response.
 There are many ways to handle this, it might be appropriate to build a return method in your parent controller.
 App\Http\Controllers\Controller.php file.
 You could just pass either a route or a json string to that return and have it determine how your controller was called.
 You could also build a return trait and use that in your controllers.
-I suppose many of you will think of other ways.
+I suppose you will think of other ways that make sense to you.

+I hope this may help someone else but at the very minimum, I have captured this info for the next time I need to set this up.